Call of Duty: Modern Warfare 2: Plot

 Price rejoins Task Force 141, and to give American forces a much-needed advantage in repelling the invasion, leads a raid on a Russian nuclear submarine and launches an SLBM which detonates above D.C. in the upper atmosphere, destroying the International Space Station.
 The blast creates an electromagnetic pulse, disabling all electronic equipment but giving the defending Americans the advantage.
 Foley's squad launches a counterattack to retake the White House and stop a U.S. Air Force bombing run from destroying the city to deny it to the Russians.
 The bombing run is aborted, and with other high-value locations being recaptured, the Americans retake D.C.
 Meanwhile, Task Force 141 splits up in search of Makarov – Roach and Ghost lead half of the team to Makarov's safehouse on the Georgia–Russia border.
 In contrast, Soap and Price lead the other half to an aircraft boneyard in Afghanistan.
-At the safehouse, the team finds a wealth of intelligence, but when they reach the extraction point, Shepherd executes Roach and Ghost.
+At the safehouse, the team downloads a wealth of intelligence, but when they reach the extraction point, Shepherd betrays the team and executes Roach and Ghost, taking the module with the intelligence for himself.
 At the same time, his private military company Shadow Company eliminates the rest of the unit.
 Meanwhile, Soap and Price are caught in the crossfire between Shepherd's and Makarov's forces, but escape with Nikolai's help.

-In the face of a mutual enemy, Price and Soap forge a temporary truce with Makarov, who reveals Shepherd's location.
+In the face of a mutual enemy, Price and Soap forge a temporary truce with Makarov, who reluctantly reveals Shepherd's location.
 Price and Soap then launch a vengeful suicide mission, infiltrating Shepherd's base in Afghanistan.
 After a lengthy pursuit, the duo corners the general, who stabs Soap in the chest.
 As Shepherd prepares to execute Soap, he reveals that he was the commanding officer who lost his men after the nuclear detonation in 2011, (Note: As depicted in Call of Duty 4: Modern Warfare (2007)) and that he leaked Allen's identity to Makarov to start a war with Russia to become a war hero, betraying Task Force 141 to cover this up.
 Price then intervenes and engages in a fistfight with Shepherd, giving Soap enough time to pull the knife from his chest and throw it at Shepherd, killing him.
 Nikolai arrives by helicopter and evacuates Price and Soap, leading them to safety.